War Girls by Tochi Onyebuchi (War Girls, #1)

-Book CWs for body horror, murder, war, child soldiers.
+Book CWs for body horror, murder, war, child soldiers, major character death.

 This book is a strange kind of visceral, paying attention to dirt and grime as much as it depicts sensory extension through technology.
 It's mainly from the perspective of two child soldiers in a futuristic Biafran/Nigerian war, each cyberized in different ways.
 Onyii's augmentations are mostly physical, replacing body parts which have been taken or lost while fighting.
 Ify's augmentations expand her world, letting her extend her senses and gain a sense of control over her surroundings.
 It did a good job of communicating the experience of using technology in a visceral way rather than getting bogged down in exactly how the future-tech worked.